“Research your own experience, absorb what is useful, reject what is useless, add what is specifically your own.” – Bruce Lee.

 “Going sustainable and becoming environmentally conscious starts within us.
 With the individual,” says Beverly Joubert, Great Plains Conservation co-founder.

-Last year, Dereck and Beverly attended the Jackson Wild film festival in Wyoming and were impressed to find that the entire festival was vegetarian, followed by the National Geographic Explorers Symposium where all the big cocktail events were vegan.
+Last year, Dereck and Beverly attended the Jackson Wild film festival in Wyoming, USA.
+They were impressed to find that the entire festival was vegetarian.
+Their travels then took them to the National Geographic Explorers Symposium, where all the big cocktail events were vegan.
 “It is so inspiring to see!
 More and more people are moving to plant-based diets in a kind of visible movement to clean up our footprint on the planet,” says Beverly.
-“We’ve seen it with the associations we’re a part of too, like Relais & Châteaux and National Geographic Unique Lodges, opting for and promoting gastronomy that embraces more plants and less meat, and only sustainable fish sources.”
+“We’ve seen it with the associations we’re a part of too, like Relais & Châteaux and National Geographic, opting for and promoting gastronomy that embraces more plants and less meat and only sustainable fish sources.”

 “Our fabulous Head Chef at Mara Plains Camp, Benjamin, an exceptional young man straight away took on the challenge to go more vegan and researched right away what this meant in the kitchen,” says Beverly.
 “He was really taken by it, telling us all the intricacies of the ingredients we’d have to change to suit plant-based diets, such as honey.
 We also wanted to make sure vegan didn’t mean lots of starch.
-Ben quickly took to researching the starch and carbohydrate content of beans and lentils to create gluten-free, low-carb options.”
+Ben quickly started researching beans and lentils’ starch and carbohydrate content to create gluten-free, low-carb options.”

 Beyond the alchemy, of great importance is the source of the ingredients.